Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 Electric cars are much simpler than normal cars.

 Your standard diesel or petrol car is powered by an internal combustion engine.
 This is a very complicated piece of kit.
-The engine is then connected to a whole series of parts to make the car work.
+The engine is then connected to a whole series of parts to make the car go.

 The total number of moving parts in a traditional car is about 1,000.
 An electric car, on the other hand, has about 100 moving parts.